KP-Wiki/GameLauncher/README.md

 1. Everything should be streamlined for the player.
 First goal of the Launcher is to make players life simpler.
 2. If anything is a lossy operation - cancel early and advise player to downloading a full build as usual.
 Later on we could split assets into app-managed (e.g. stock maps) and user-managed (maps, mods).
 App-managed will be updated, user-managed will be left untouched.
 3. Patchmaker is intended to fit in into build process.
 Hence no GUI, just the log.
 4. Launcher is transitioning from Prototype to Beta stage, so many things are still in the code, rather than configurable from UI or commandline.
+5. We have agreed to use Sem-Ver-based numbering for builds (Major.Minor.Patch.Rev-Branch).
+For patching we really need just the Rev and Branch though.

 ## GameLauncher operates in 2 modes:
 1. Launcher.
 Activated by running the exe as usual.
 Checks game verion, downloads and installs patches.